cmcunningham27/Employee-Directory_React/README.md

 This project is licensed under the MIT license.

 ## Complications
+*

 ## Features
-In the future I would like to
+In the future I would like to have links attached to each employee's name that would connect the user to that employees page that would include more in-depth information about themselves.
+A department column would be a great addition.
+However, that was not part of the information that was in the Random User API.

 ## Questions
 [GitHub Profile](https://github.com/cmcunningham27)